Menu

 A woman’s periods can often stop as soon as menopause is reached.
 More often than not though, a woman does not stop menstruating straight away.
 Instead, they will see a drop in the number of periods they have, with longer gaps between each.
 Eventually periods will stop altogether.

-Why does the Menopause occur?
+Why Does the Menopause Occur?

-Menopause is a natural part of aging for women.
+Menopause is a natural part of ageing for women.
 It occurs when a woman’s ovaries stop producing eggs and she stops having monthly menstrual periods.
 On average, it happens between the ages of 45 and 55, but it can happen earlier or later for some women.

-The primary cause of menopause is a decrease in the hormones estrogen and progesterone, produced by the ovaries.
+The primary cause of menopause is a decrease in the hormones oestrogen and progesterone, produced by the ovaries.
 The decrease in these hormones causes the ovaries to stop releasing eggs and also leads to the thinning of the lining of the uterus.
 As a result, the body stops having monthly menstrual periods and can no longer become pregnant.

 Other factors that may play a role in the onset of menopause include: genetics, lifestyle, medications, and illness.
 For example, women who smoke may experience menopause earlier than those who do not.
 Additionally, women who have had their ovaries removed may experience menopause suddenly and immediately.

 Regardless of the cause, menopause can have a significant impact on a woman’s life.
-Common symptoms include hot flashes, night sweats, irregular periods, mood swings, and vaginal dryness.
+Common symptoms include hot flushes, night sweats, irregular periods, mood swings, and vaginal dryness.
 Additionally, women may experience changes in their sexual desire, energy level, and general health.

 Fortunately, there are a variety of treatments and lifestyle modifications that can help women manage their menopausal symptoms.
-Hormone therapy, for example, can help to reduce hot flashes and night sweats.
+Hormone therapy, for example, can help to reduce hot flushes and night sweats.
 Additionally, lifestyle modifications such as exercise and stress management can help to improve overall health and wellness.

 A change in the balance of the body’s sex hormones cause menopause.
 Oestrogen levels decrease in the lead up to menopause (perimenopause).
 This cause ovulation to stop – an egg is no longer produced every month by the ovaries.